muratk5n/thirdwave/en/mbl/2023/week12.md

 ---

-Two vloggers did it, along with vegs worked out for them

----

-Dehydrating smoked meat.. now that's an idea

----

 A previous share on the movie *Cobra* made a paralel to the "Scorpion Unit" of Memphis, to that special team, outsider, specialized cop mentality, "the heroes who do what others cannot", so forth..